Wattle Day: Wattle Day League, 1909

 Queensland followed in 1913.
-Sydney celebrated that year by planting 200 wattle trees in centennial Park.
+Sydney celebrated that year by planting 200 wattle trees in Centennial Park.

-The Golden Wattle was incorporated as an accessory in the design of the Coat of Arms of Australia in 1912.
+The golden wattle was incorporated as an accessory in the design of the coat of arms of Australia in 1912.

 Following the outbreak of World War 1 all attempts to gazette the emblem or Wattle Day were put aside.

-There was some confusion in NSW over the date.
-In 1916, New South Wales changed its date for Wattle Day to 1 August, so that the indigenous, early-flowering Cootamundra wattle (Acacia baileyana) could be used.
-The Cootamundra Wattle was planted all over Sydney and when the Red Cross called for sprigs of wattle to sell in Martin Place for the war effort, this species had mostly finished flowering.
+There was some confusion in New South Wales over the date.
+In 1916, NSW changed its date for Wattle Day to 1 August, so that the indigenous, early-flowering Cootamundra wattle (Acacia baileyana) could be used.
+The Cootamundra wattle was planted all over Sydney and when the Red Cross called for sprigs of wattle to sell in Martin Place for the war effort, this species had mostly finished flowering.
 The League was granted a temporary change.
-Schools in NSW continued to use 1 August as the date for Wattle Day and there was some resistance to 1 September despite the association with Spring.
+Schools in NSW continued to use 1 August as the date for Wattle Day and there was some resistance to 1 September despite the association with spring.
 That resistance now appears to have almost disappeared.

-Among other poetry, Scottish-Australian poet and bush balladeer Will H. Ogilvie (1869–1963) wrote 'Sunny country' which was often recited on past Wattle Days:
+Among other poetry, Scottish-Australian poet and bush balladeer William Henry Ogilvie wrote "Sunny country", which was often recited on past Wattle Days: